reasonwithoutrestraint/site/Original/My moral understanding.md

 ## Summary

-0. Requirements of a normative analysis: ubiquity, motivation, reasoning, disagreement, supervenience
+0. Requirements of a normative analysis:
+    - ubiquity
+    - motivation - Debatable whether normative judgments necessarily motivate.
+Maybe not, but I'm only interested in normative judgments insofar as they are motivating.
+    - reasoning
+    - disagreement
+    - supervenience
-1. Normative reduction: relation between agents and behaviors.
+1. Normative reduction:
+    - Relation between agents and behaviors.
+    - Kinds of reasons: wrong kinds of reasons.
+    - Nature of resaons: internalism vs externalism.
-2. Non-cognitive analysis: emotive, expressive, prescriptive.
+2. Non-cognitive analysis:
+    - Emotive, expressive, prescriptive.
+    - Non-cognitivist judgments are evolutionarily necessary.
+    - Non-cognitivism can explain 99% of the normative judgments of humanity and other species.
+    - Cognitive judgments cannot be necessarily motivating.
+3. Quasi-cognitivist Revisionist analysis: Some constraints on normative judgments:
+    - We may be capable of revising our normative discourse (e.g. see judgments of epistemic rationality).
-3. Revisionist analysis: quasi-cognitive, normative judgments can be rational/irrational with the following constraints, which may be enough for truth.
-If not enough for truth, judgments of rationality are siblings to judgments of truth.
-All the purported values of normativity which we think requires cognitivism (i.e. that normative thinking is a rational is a rational enterprise, that some normative judgments are better, that the better normative judgments are independent of our actual judgments, etc.) are values that don't require truth; in fact, if all normative judgments are non-cognitive, then these values (whether something is 'rational' or 'better') has to be independent of truth, since they presumably can't be true at all.
-Some constraints on normative judgments:
+    - Quasi-cognitivism: normative judgments can be rational/irrational which may be analogous to saying they are true truth, if not identical to truth.
+Judgments of rationality are siblings to judgments of truth.
+All the purported values of cognitivism can be withheld:
-    - Ideal dispositionalism / Constructivist
-    - Supervenience
+        - Normative thinking is a rational enterprise.
+        - Certain normative judgments are better than others.
+        - The better normative judgments are independent of our actual judgments.
+    - What makes truth-apt statements truth-apt?
+    - Some constraints on normative judgments that make them quasi-truth apt
+        - Follows a grammatical structure
         - Consistency
         - Coherence
+        - Supervenience
+        - What is missing for truth-aptness?
+4. Nature of normativity:
+    - Ideal dispositionalist / Constructivist
+    - Kinds of reasons: right kinds and wrong kinds of reason
+    - Quasi-Objectivism: All purported values of robust objectivity can be met:
+        - Certain normative judgments are better than others.
+        - Better normative judgments are independent of our actual judgments (dependent on hypothetical judgments or constiuitive features of judgments).
-4. Establishing meaning/plattiudes of different normative domains
+5. Establishing meaning/plattiudes of different normative domains
     - morality
         - prudential reasons with an impartiality/social constriant
         - reasons for distinctively moral attitudes
         - norms generated from constructed relationships
-5. Morality is rationally optional, but this doesn't diminish its authority
+6. Morality is rationally optional, but this doesn't diminish its authority
     - Contingent:
         - Scientific reasons are evidentially optional, but that doesn't diminish its authority.
         - Scientific reasons for belief are an impartial/social version of individual reasons for belief.